jleft/node-stressful-journey/README.md

   }
 ```

+Any errors thrown here will be recorded and cause the step to fail.

 Also supports async operation if a second argument is specified by the handler.
+In this case errors should be specified as the argument to the callback.

 ###ctx